 Christina traveled and lived abroad extensively, returning eventually to her California roots with fresh perspective.
 A love for food and writing brought her to Chronicle Books, in marketing management for the cookbook category.
 Ever the adventurer, Christina set out for (truly) greener pastures in 2003, taking on special events for the ranch; she is still inspired by the ranch's limitless beauty.
 As both our Marketing Director and Creative Director of our 80 Acres body care line, Christina's worldview passionately informs all that she undertakes.

 Head Gardener Margaret Koski-Kent draws on the teachings of Alan Chadwick, among others, in her work at McEvoy Ranch.
 Sustainable practices and biodynamic preparations that honor a deep respect for our relationship with the earth guide Koski-Kent and her staff as they nurture the over 800 combined varieties of flowers, vegetables and fruit trees on the ranch.
 With Maurizio Castelli's guidance (and the abiding companionship of her Bernese puppy, Mauston), Margaret is now at the helm of our foray into wine making.

 After earning BAs in Biology and Environmental Studies, Jeff Creque spent 26 years at Laughing Duck Farm on the Point Reyes National Seashore.
 His passion for agroecology earned him an MS in Range Science and a Ph.D in Rangeland Ecology from Utah State.
-Jeff's extensive educational and professional background are integral to McEvoy Ranch and on the Marin County (and nationwide) conservation scene.
-He is proud to work towards realizing Nan's vision of excellence in the union of agricultural production and land stewardship.
+As a conservation consultant for the ranch, Jeff's extensive educational and professional background are integral to realizing Nan's vision of excellence in the union of agricultural production and land stewardship.